EDUCATION PROVISION/SCHOOL IMPROVEMENT

 Like other state-funded schools, Academies also have stakeholder governance.
 They all have parent representation and the Academy Headteacher in an ex-officio capacity.
 Academies may also have staff governors (either elected or appointed) and may include community representatives.
 The academy trust has a duty to act in the interests of the Academy and not the sponsors.

 As a proven leader in educational innovation and delivery in the US and internationally with a growing international portfolio, Pansophic Learning is keen to establish a platform in England in order to demonstrate the educational impact of marrying the best in English and American education.
-That is why it has set up AET and AAT to operate the academies.
+That is why it has set up AAT and AAT to operate the academies.

-Furthermore the Academy will:
+The Academy will:

 - Increase Parent engagement and involvement – regular community events are held where parents and other members of the local community are invited to see what the children have been learning, chat with staff and become more engaged in their child’s education.